jupyter/nbcache/README.md

 nbcache
 =======

-Notebook Caching layer in Docker
+Notebook Caching layer in Docker.

+This is the memcache layer used by our nbviewer deployments.